Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/getting_started/installation.rst

 (if you do not want to use ATLAS, just remove the ``-DOPT_ENABLE_ATLAS=ON`` option).
 Under **Ubuntu**, you install all required packages by
-``apt-get install cmake cmake-curses-gui libatlas-base-dev libboost-all-dev``.
+``sudo apt-get install cmake cmake-curses-gui libatlas-base-dev libboost-all-dev``.
 Under **MacOS** using MacPorts, you get the required packages by ``sudo port install boost cmake atlas``.
 Note that Shark does